 Further reading & references

-- Greater trochanteric pain syndrome (trochanteric bursitis), Clinical Knowledge Summaries (October 2010)
+- Greater trochanteric pain syndrome (trochanteric bursitis); NICE CKS, October 2010

 - Williams BS, Cohen SP; Greater trochanteric pain syndrome: a review of anatomy, diagnosis and treatment.
 Anesth Analg.
 2009 May;108(5):1662-70.